 There are a range of self-study packs designed to enhance your current IT skills, these can be found by visiting the Skills Gateway.
-The Department recommends that you give consideration to courses relating to the use of Microsoft Office.
+The Department recommends that you consider courses relating to the use of Microsoft Office.
 Of particular use are courses relating to Word, Excel spreadsheets and PowerPoint.
 Other courses are available for later years, including data presentation, managing large documents, referencing and advanced Word for dissertations.
-Further advice will be given during the Research Skills modules.
+Further advice will be given during the data analysis and research skills module.